Class – 12, Physics, Module – 02,

 Resistance: The resistance is the property of a substance by virtue of which it resists to flow the electric current.

 According to Ohm’s law, the resistance is defined as the ratio of the voltage to the electric current.

 Its SI unit is Ohm represented by Ω and its CGS unit is stat – ohm i.e stat – Ω.

 1 ) Length of the conductor:

-If cross sectional area of an electric conductor and other physical conditions like temperature etc are kept constant, the resistance is directly proportional to its length.
+If the cross-sectional area of an electric conductor and other physical conditions like temperature etc are kept constant, the resistance is directly proportional to its length.

 i.e R ∝ l ———————————————– ( 1 )

-2 ) Cross sectional area of the conductor :
+2 ) The cross-sectional area of the conductor :

-If length of an electric conductor and other physical conditions like temperature etc are kept constant, the resistance is inversely proportional to its cross sectional area.
+If the length of an electric conductor and other physical conditions like temperature etc are kept constant, the resistance is inversely proportional to its cross-sectional area.

 i.e R ∝ 1 / A ———————————————– ( 2 )